Sasqe/TARS/README.md

  Finally, the memory of TARS is persisted by the ability for me to upload and download his weights and nerual network to and from a MySQL database.
 This both secures the model, and adds for future ability to regularly update TARS's weights.

 # Initialize TARS
 Follow the below steps to initialize TARS.

+            METHOD A - DOCKER
  - Pull down the docker image.
  - Run the docker image and map the ports to the host machine.

+            METHOD B - VIRTUALENV
+ - Clone the repository, create, and activate a new virtualenv.
+ - Run [ pip install -r requirements.txt ]
+ - Open a python session and run [ import nltk; nltk.download('punkt'); nltk.download('wordnet') ]
+ - Run [ python tars.py]

- - HTTP 'Post' requests can now be sent to the IP address of the host machine, from machines on the same wifi network.
+ HTTP 'Post' requests can now be sent to the IP address of the host machine, from machines on the same wifi network.
 Use the '/chat' endpoint.
 (I.E. 172.168.0.1:8000/chat)
  - You can also use the UI client to send requests.
 Make sure you've typed your API key and machine's IP address into the side navigation bar's respective slots.
 The UI can be found in my TARS_UI repository.
 # TECHNOLOGIES
 - Python 3.9.12